Need some help?

 What is Silt Fencing?

-Silt fencing is a temporary sediment barrier made from porous fabric.
-It’s stretched between a series of wooden or metal stakes, driven into the ground, typically around construction sites or any areas undergoing significant land disturbance.
-The fabric used in silt fences is designed to retain sediment while allowing water to filter through, effectively preventing the sediment from washing into nearby natural waterways and storm drainage systems.
+Silt fencing is a temporary sediment barrier made from porous fabric stretched between a series of wooden or metal stakes driven into the ground.
+It's typically installed around construction sites or any areas undergoing significant land disturbance.

 How Does Silt Fencing Work?

 The primary function of a silt fence is to protect water quality in nearby streams, rivers, lakes, and seas from sediment in stormwater runoff.
 The silt fence is installed perpendicular to the flow of runoff, capturing sediment by ponding water and allowing it to settle before it leaves the site.
-This simple yet effective process not only preserves water quality but also complies with environmental regulations aimed at reducing sedimentation in public waterways.

 Key Components of a Silt Fence